Can ginger help your joint pain?

 - Ginger may inhibit arachidonate 5-lipoxygenase, a key inflammatory agent in rheumatoid arthritis, diseases of chronic inflammation, heart disease, and those inflammatory factors in joint pain.

-- Ginger may suppresses the activation of tumor necrosis factor α (TNF-α) Tumor-Necrosis factor (TNF‑α) is cell signalling protein (cytokine), which communicates the commands to create inflammation in arthritis joint swelling.
-The medical thinking is if you can block TNF and other inflammatory factor production or at least inhibit it, the joint swelling will be reduced and hopefully, the amount of articular cartilage breakdown resulting from a toxic, over inflamed joint environment will be slowed.
+- Ginger may suppress the activation of tumor necrosis factor α (TNF-α) Tumor-Necrosis factor (TNF‑α) is a cell-signaling protein (cytokine), which communicates the commands to create inflammation in arthritis joint swelling.
+The medical thinking is if you can block TNF and other inflammatory factor production or at least inhibit it, the joint swelling will be reduced and hopefully, the amount of articular cartilage breakdown resulting from a toxic, over the inflamed joint environment will be slowed.

 Here is more research.
-University hospital researchers in Iran writing in the Journal of nutrition in gerontology and geriatrics examined the effects of 500 mg of ginger supplements on older patients with osteoarthritis.
+University hospital researchers writing in the Journal of Nutrition in Gerontology and Geriatrics (5) examined the effects of 500 mg of ginger supplements on older patients with osteoarthritis.
 Here are their findings:

 - The doctors sought to provide evidence that ginger powder consumption can relieve pain and inflammation in older arthritis patients.

 - One hundred and twenty patients were divided into two groups.
-Sixty who would receive the ginger supplement and 60 who would receive a placebo for three months.
+Sixty would receive the ginger supplement and 60 would receive a placebo for three months.

-- At 3 months, inflammatory causing cytokines (cell signalling chemicals involved in chronic inflammation) decreased in the ginger group.
+- At 3 months, inflammatory-causing cytokines (cell signaling chemicals involved in chronic inflammation) decreased in the ginger group.

 Comment: 500 mg of ginger for 3 months, reduction of inflammation in older patients

-Simultaneously, members of the same research team examined serum concentration of nitric oxide and hs-C reactive protein after the ginger supplementation and published their results in the Journal of traditional and complementary medicine.
+Simultaneously, members of the same research team examined serum concentration of nitric oxide and hs-C reactive protein after the ginger supplementation and published their results in the Journal of Traditional and Complementary Medicine.
+(6)